HDFGroup/vol-rest/README.md

-In addition to this file, some of the example C applications included with HDF5 distributions have been adapted to work with the REST VOL plugin and are included under the top-level `examples` directory in the REST VOL source root directory.
+In addition to this file, some of the example C applications included with HDF5 distributions have been adapted to work with the REST VOL plugin and are included under the top-level `examples` directory in the REST VOL plugin source root directory.

 Before running any of the examples, an HSDS server must be set up, with the relevant environment variables set (see section III.C.i. for more information).